Bonnyrigg House: History

 Simpson also led the area's growing timber industry, installing steam-powered saw mills at present day King's Park and in the Fairfield township.
 He leased or sold large tracts of his land to his five sons who cultivated grapes and market gardens in the fertile soil along the edges of the waterway.
 One of these, Joseph, grew grapes in the Bonnyrigg area.

 Simpson's land was again subdivided after 1912 and much of it was taken up by poultry farmers, becoming one of the state's most intensive poultry farming areas.
 Part of the remaining Orphan School estate was again subdivided into smaller holdings suitable for family farm allotments, particularly the case around Bonnyrigg.

 A single storey front addition was added c.1914 and a timber verandah and two-storey extension were added to the rear of the building in 1914.

 Photographs from c.1950 show a large bunya pine (Araucaria bidwillii) - far taller than the house, and probably dating from at least the 1870s (discovered and popularised from the 1840s onwards).
 Also shown in these photographs was a picket fence northwest of the house, and a star picket fence separating the vacant Orphan School site.
 Oleanders (Nerium oleander) had been planted by the 1950s, and remain on site today.
 In the 1950s the house was surrounded by vacant paddocks, market gardens and distant produce sheds.

-Bonnyrigg House is the last standing structure of the colony's first orphanage for boys, which existed from 1826-1840.
+Bonnyrigg House is the last standing structure of the colony's first orphanage for boys, which existed from 1826 to 1840.
 The Heritage Council of NSW funded an archaeological survey of the site (in 1977), which may be dedicated for an open space reserve within a residential release area, to identify historic remains of the orphanage.

 The survey report traced the site's history as a sizable administrative and domestic establishment which functioned in conjunction with its agricultural estate, known as New Farm, located nearby.
 The orphanage, important in the development of social welfare in the country, represents one of the earliest attempts at a combined welfare and training programme.
 This was due to the social and educational policies of the institution's administrators.

 The institution was closely associated with prominent colonial figures, in particular Rev. Samuel Marsden, Archdeacon Scott, Rev. Cartwright, Governor Lachlan Macquarie and James Busby.

 Bonnyrigg House was built in 1826 as the master's residence, and the only complete example of Alexander Kinghorne's building design.
 Kinghorne was a civil engineer whose name has been briefly connected with colonial institutional building programmes at this time.

 Examination of the site has identified structural remains and other evidence of occupation attributed to the orphanage period.

 Since then many housing estates have emerged in Fairfield, particularly in the 1980s.
 Bonnyrigg House is now privately owned and still used as a residence.